 Our world-class mediation service, delivered online for your convenience.

 Sometimes, it just isn’t possible to get disputing parties into a room together for face-to-face mediation.
-They could work at opposite ends of the country – perhaps even on opposite sides of the world! – and only get to meet each other on rare occasions, if at all.
-It could also be that participants work remotely, and just can’t find the time to put aside an entire day for a mediation session including their journey to and from the venue.
+They could live at opposite ends of the country, they might work remotely, or they perhaps can’t find the time to put aside an entire day for a mediation session including their journey to and from the venue.

 At UK Mediation, we believe that these obstacles shouldn’t get in the way of the benefits that mediation can offer.

 We provide an unrivalled online mediation service to our clients, facilitated through Zoom video conferencing and using some of the most accomplished and experienced mediators in the field.
 Cases are expertly co-ordinated by our dedicated case managers, who will also ensure that participants are guided throughout the whole process.

 We can provide a mediator within five working days of receiving your referral, a mediation summary within 48 hours of the mediation day, and a follow-up with the participants and referrer six weeks later.